-Traditionally regrouping all the world’s MPEG experts in a single location, the 130th MPEG meeting has been held online due to the COVID-19 situation, from April 20th to 24th.
-Nonetheless, lots of important topics have been discussed and many progress and improvements have been made in the specific ISO 23092 MPEG-G subject.
+In April 2021, from the 26th until the 30th, the 134th MPEG meeting was held digitally regarding the COVID-19 situation.
+Many important topics have been discussed, and progress and improvements have been made in the specific ISO 23092 MPEG-G subject.

 MPEG announced a Call for Proposals on New Advanced Genomics Features and Technologies

 The extensive usage of high-throughput DNA sequencing technologies enables a new approach to healthcare known as “precision medicine”.
 DNA sequencing technologies produce extremely large amounts of raw data which are stored in different repositories worldwide.
 One challenge is to efficiently handle the increasing flood of sequencing data.
 Another challenge is the ability to process such a deluge of data to 1) increase the scientific knowledge of genome sequence information and 2) search genome databases for diagnosis and therapy purposes.
 High-performance compression of genomic data is required to reduce the storage size and increase transmission speed of large data sets.

 The current MPEG-G standard series (ISO/IEC 23092) addresses the representation, compression, and transport of genome sequencing data with support for annotation data under development.
 They provide a file and transport format, compression technology, metadata specifications, protection support, and standard APIs for the access of genomic data in the native compressed format.